Atomsk865/DownloadsOrganizeR/readme.md

 # DownloadsOrganizeR 📦

-Automatically organize your Downloads folder by file type.
-DownloadsOrganizeR monitors your Downloads folder in real-time and sorts files into categories (Images, Videos, Documents, etc.) — no manual work required.
+Automated, real-time organization of your Downloads folder plus a role-aware web dashboard for monitoring, configuration, and service control.

 ---